MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 A connection pooler that decreases idle connections and reuses existing connections helps you avoid this problem.
 For the best experience, we recommend that you use a connection pooler like ProxySQL to efficiently manage connections.
 To learn about setting up ProxySQL, see [this blog post](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/load-balance-read-replicas-using-proxysql-in-azure-database-for/ba-p/880042).

 > [!NOTE]
 > ProxySQL is an open-source community tool.
-Microsoft supports it on a best effort basis.
+Microsoft supports it on a best-effort basis.
 To get production support with authoritative guidance, contact [ProxySQL product support](https://proxysql.com/services/support/).

 ### innodb_strict_mode

 If you receive an error similar to "Row size too large (> 8126)," you might want to turn off the `innodb_strict_mode` server parameter.
 This parameter can't be modified globally at the server level because if row data size is larger than 8K, the data is truncated without an error.
 This truncation can lead to potential data loss.
 We recommend modifying the schema to fit the page size limit.

 You can set this parameter at the session level by using `init_connect`.
-For more information, see [Setting non-modifiable server parameters](./how-to-configure-server-parameters-portal.md#setting-non-modifiable-server-parameters).
+For more information, see [Setting nonmodifiable server parameters](./how-to-configure-server-parameters-portal.md#setting-non-modifiable-server-parameters).

 > [!NOTE]
 > If you have a read replica server, setting `innodb_strict_mode` to `OFF` at the session level on a source server will break the replication.
 We suggest keeping the parameter set to `ON` if you have read replicas.